goldblum/free-lunch/README.md

 `compress_data/` - This folder contains code for compressing datasets as an introductory example for bounding Kolmogorov complexity.
 (Section 3.1)

-`llm_sequences/` - We demonstrate that large larnguage models, including GPT-3 and GPT-2, even ones which are randomly initialized, posess a preference for low-complexity numerical sequences.
+`llm_sequences/` - We demonstrate that large language models, including GPT-3 and GPT-2, even ones which are randomly initialized, possess a preference for low-complexity numerical sequences.
 (Sections 4.3 and 4.4)

 `model_selection/` - This folder contains our experiments with polynomial regression and neural networks, showing that a single learner can simultaneously achieve strong performance on large and small datasets, where single architectures typically perform well on only small or large datasets but not both.
 (Section 5.2)